Q: What is the difference between the brands Aspect and Aspect Dr?

 Q: My skin tends to be dehydrated but oily at the same time and most moisturisers feel too heavy.
 How can I use a moisturiser without increasing the oiliness?

 A: You need to focus on increasing the hydration and decreasing the inflammation deep in your skin.
 The oiliness is a result, or a rebound effect of these.
 Nourishing with antioxidants, adding in a Vitamin A, reducing the nasty’s in your skin care products and using a light weight, but rich in moisture retaining properties moisturiser will help.
-Cosmedix Hydrate+ is a perfect choice.
+Cosmedix Hydrate+ , the Aspect Dr Oil free mosituriser or the Osmosis MD Quench are perfect choices.

 Q: Why do I often get pimples after I exfoliate with my scrub?
 Is my skin different from others as I thought they would all go?